dxc-technology/halstack-style-guide/components/upload/README.md

 ### User Interface Design Considerations

+- Use the specific mode based on the application requirements
 - Add some explanation text in the case that it is needed to clarify the information to the user
 - By default, the drag and drop appearance is handled by the browser, in case it wants to be customized is the responsibility of the developer
 - If the upload process fails, please show an error message avoiding technical or undetermined information (i.e '0x94 ERROR_PATH_BUSY') that won't be understood by the user of the application